dervishe-/f-droid-web/README.md

 Just put the code inside the repo directory and make your webserver pointing to it.

+REMARK:
+This website don't use cookies (except the session cookie).
+It's tracker free.
+For the moment, it didn't use database or nosql things just files.

 TODO:

 * Filter the apps